-Ignace De Vos and his co-author Ovidijus Stauskas show that while the pooled CCE (CCEP) estimator is popular for eliminating unobserved components—even when variables exhibit different orders of integration—it suffers from a disruptive asymptotic bias in typical macroeconomic panel settings.
-Their study establishes that the cross‑section bootstrap successfully replicates the distribution of CCE estimators, enabling straightforward bias correction and valid confidence intervals under very general factor structures.
-This broadens the method’s applicability in empirical macroeconomic analysis, where unobserved stationary and non‑stationary components often coexist.
+Ignace De Vos and his co-author Ovidijus Stauskas show that while the pooled CCE (CCEP) estimator is popular for controlling the effects of unobserved components—even when variables exhibit different orders of integration—it suffers from a disruptive asymptotic bias in typical macroeconomic panel settings.
+Their study establishes that the cross section bootstrap successfully replicates the distribution of CCE estimators, enabling straightforward bias correction and valid confidence intervals under very general factor structures.
+This broadens the method’s applicability in empirical macroeconomic analysis, where unobserved stationary and non stationary components often coexist, without knowledge by the researcher.
+A key benefit is that the users do not need to be aware of whether the unobserved components are stationary or not.

 The paper is titled Cross-Section Bootstrap for CCE Regressions with General Unknown Factors and is available online.